-Welcome to the Graduate Program in Communication at Purdue University.

-Welcome to the Graduate Program in Communication at Purdue University celebrate a long and distinguished history, having granted doctoral degrees since 1948 and having offered masters degrees since 1947.
+Communication studies at Purdue University celebrate a long and distinguished history, having offered masters degrees since 1947 and granted doctoral degrees since 1948.
 As our field has developed over time, Purdue faculty and graduate students have been at the forefront leading those advancements in discovery, learning, and engagement.

-Our award winning faculty are some of the top scholars in our field who have made major theoretical, methodological and applied contributions to the study of Communication.
-Our faculty are also some of the most prolific scholars in the field.
-Indeed, the Chronicle of Higher Education's "Top Research University Faculty Scholar Productivity Index" for 2007 placed Purdue at # 2 in the nation.
+Our award-winning faculty are some of the top scholars in our field and have made major theoretical, methodological and applied contributions to the study of Communication.
+Our faculty consists of some of the most prolific scholars in the field.
+Indeed, the Chronicle of Higher Education's "Top Research University Faculty Scholar Productivity Index" for 2007 placed Purdue at No. 2 in the nation.

 Another strength of our graduate program is its diversity.
 Our graduate student community consists of individuals from China, Germany, India, Lebanon, South Korea, Turkey, and the United States, to name a few.
 Our community members' diversity contributes to the diversity of thought that you will find in our program.
 In addition, our faculty and graduate students embrace diverse approaches to research.

 With very best wishes,

-Ph.D., Director of Graduate Studies
+Director of Graduate Studies